Systemes6S/graylogdata/README.md

 2. Specify the name of the index to be imported:

 ```
-Name of index to import: index_nessus_82
+Name of index to import: index_xxx
 ```

 3. Check that the hash corresponds to the one that was specified during export: